 Mid-Atlantic Program Launches To Transform Dumpsters Into High-Tech, Responsive Tools

-This article was first published in Triple Pundit. ——- What did you do for America Recycles Day this year?
-For nearly twenty years, Americans have been coming together each November 15 to mark America Recycles Day.
+This article was first published in Triple Pundit. ——- What did you do for America Recycles Day?
+For nearly 20 years, Americans have been coming together each November 15 to mark America Recycles Day.
 It is the one day dedicated to educating and motivating friends, family and colleagues about the importance and impact of recycling.
-Today, recycling has become such an integral … Continue reading Insight:
+Today, recycling … Continue reading Insight:

 Is America Recycles Day Obsolete?